ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 The PDF is attached to the email generated in the order process.

-And additional to the standard email process it sends also another email to the owner of the shop.
-This shop owner is defined as a parameter in the configuration (defined per SiteAccess).
+Additionally, the system sends copy of the email to the owner of the shop.
+The shop owner is defined as a parameter in the configuration (defined per SiteAccess).

 ``` yaml
 siso_core.default.ses_swiftmailer: